-Her poetry has been set to music and performed at Lincoln Center; the Chamber Music Northwest Summer Music Festival in Portland, Oregon; and the River Run Center in Canada.
-She has released two CDs: Spell, with music by Will Soliman, and Traveling Rooms.
-Her plays include Between Our Lips (2006) and The Stonecutters (2007), La Cosa Dei Sogni (2006) and Between Our Lips (2006).
+Handal's poetry has been set to music and performed at Lincoln Center; the Chamber Music Northwest Summer Music Festival in Portland, Oregon; and the River Run Center in Canada.
+Her plays include Hakawatiyeh (2009), The Stonecutters (2007), La Cosa Dei Sogni (2006) and Between Our Lips (2006).
 She has been playwright-in-residence at the New York Theatre Workshop, and her most recent plays have been produced at The John F. Kennedy Center for the Performing Arts, the Bush Theatre, and Westminster Abbey in London.

 Handal has received many honors, including a Lannan Foundation fellowship, the Alejo Zuloaga Order in Literature (2011), and was an honored finalist for the Gift of Freedom Award.
 She teaches at Columbia University and at the Low-Residency MFA program at Sierra Nevada College.
 She writes the literary travel column The City and the Writer for Words without Borders.